MlWoo/mkltorch/README.md

   * mklTensor doesn't provide any basic mathematical operations.
 You can transfer it to a regular tensor if necessary.
-  * Any convertions only occur between the tweo types tentors which have same data type.In other word, a regular tensor with float type only can be converted to MKLFloatTensor.
+  * Any convertions only occur between the two types tentors which have same data type.In other word, a regular tensor with float type only can be converted to MKLFloatTensor.
 It is impossible to get a corresponding MKLDoubleTensor.